-Here’s a summary of Lewis’ argument from morality taken from his book “Mere Christianity.”
+Here’s a summary of Lewis’ argument for existence of God from the existence of objective morality taken from his book “Mere Christianity.”
 I’ve sought to summarize his argument and provide some helpful quotes from it.

 Ch 1: Objective Moral Laws Really Exist and We Fail to Keep Them.